 (c) Extensively remodeled to the extent that a plan for a building permit is required by the city or county where located.

-(3) The department will review properly prepared plans and specifications of physical facilities for shellfish processing or sanitation activities required by subsection (2) of this section within thirty days of receipt and provide technical assistance to the owner of the shellfish operation regarding whether the proposed physical facilities would meet the requirements of this chapter.
+(3) The department must review properly prepared plans and specifications of physical facilities for shellfish processing or sanitation activities required by subsection (2) of this section within 30 days of receipt and provide technical assistance to the owner of the shellfish operation regarding whether the proposed physical facilities would meet the requirements of this chapter.

 WAC 246-282-080 Identification and records.

-(1) Any person who possesses a commercial quantity of shellfish or any quantity of shellfish for sale for human consumption must possess a written record documenting that the shellfish came from one or more of the following sources:
+(1) A person engaged in the actions listed in WAC 246-282-005(1), or a person acting on behalf of them, must have a written record documenting that the shellfish came from one or more of the following sources:

-(a) Harvest site(s) for which the person possesses a valid harvest site certificate;
+(a) A harvest site or sites for which the person has a valid harvest site certificate;

 (b) Another shellfish operation licensed by the department; or

-(c) A shellfish dealer located outside of the state who is in compliance with the requirements of the NSSP Model Ordinance and is eligible for inclusion on the current Interstate Certified Shellfish Shippers List, published by the U.S. Food and Drug Administration.
+(c) A shellfish dealer located outside of the state who complies with the requirements of the NSSP Model Ordinance and is eligible for inclusion on the current Interstate Certified Shellfish Shippers List, published by the U.S. Food and Drug Administration.

-(2) Any person who possesses a commercial quantity of shellstock or any quantity of shellstock for sale for human consumption must identify the shellstock by an approved tag with permanent marking, according to requirements of the NSSP Model Ordinance, upon removal from the harvest site.
+(2) A person possessing a commercial quantity of shellstock or any quantity of shellstock for sale for human consumption or bait must identify the shellstock by an approved tag with permanent marking, according to requirements of the NSSP Model Ordinance, upon removal from the harvest site.

+(3) If the person possessing shellstock in subsection (2) of this section is the harvester, the tag must include the department harvest site application number (ex: 2012-23), harvest ID, parcel number, or other approved harvest site identifier.
+This information must be listed on the harvester tag, harvest record, and harvest site certificate.

+(4) When retagging shellstock, the dealer tag must have the exact harvest site information as provided on the original harvest tag.

-(3) Any person who packs a commercial quantity of shucked shellfish or any quantity of shucked shellfish for sale for human consumption must do so in approved containers that are legibly labeled by permanent marking, in accordance with the requirements of the NSSP Model Ordinance and with:
+(5) A person packing a commercial quantity of shucked shellfish or any quantity of shucked shellfish for sale for human consumption or bait, must pack the shellfish in approved containers that are legibly labeled by permanent marking, in accordance with the requirements of the NSSP Model Ordinance and with:

 (a) Wording equivalent to "keep refrigerated" on containers of fresh shellfish; and